andpor/react-native-sqlite-storage/README.md

 #Version History

+v2.1.3
+ 1. Fix the runtime error in reflection.

 v2.1.2
  1. Android Native SQLite connectivity
  2. Change how React parameters are processed to map a Number to Java Double